FunkyMuse/Blog/_posts/2021-03-29-dagger-part-5.md

 We have to make sure of that, now inside our `SingletonComponent` we provide the factory that creates `ActivityComponent`.

-`ActivityComponent` is a child, that means every module and instance annotated with `@BindsInstance` would be available inside the `ActivityComponent` as well, since it's like `ActivityComponent` inherited the public variables from `SingletonComponent` that were annotated with `@BindsInstance`.
+`ActivityComponent` is a child, that means every module we include in the `SingletonComponent` and instance annotated with `@BindsInstance` would be available inside the `ActivityComponent` as well, since it's like `ActivityComponent` inherited the public variables from `SingletonComponent` that were annotated with `@BindsInstance`.

 ```kotlin
 @Component